M1shmish/Normalizer/README.md

 "When life gives you tedious missions, you automate them with python"

 These are small scripts that made my life easier and hopefully they may help you too!
+(Take into Consideration that most of the scripts are still work in progress)

+Contents: